Top 5 Northern Italian Cheeses

 Casera & Bitto Lombardy

-These large wheels of firm cheese from Valtellina, on the Italian-Swiss border, are both used in classic Pizzocheri della Valtellina.
+These large wheels of firm cheese from Valtellina, on the Italian-Swiss border, are used in classic Pizzocheri della Valtellina.
 Casera, made year-round and aged for a max.
-10 months, has a mild nutty flavour, while Bitto, made only from the summer milk of high Alpine pastures, is aged for 1-10 years, becoming much darker and more intensely flavoured.
-Mixed herds are common in the Alps and Bitto can contain up to 10% goat’s milk.
+10 months, has a mild nutty flavour, while Bitto, made only from summer milk of high Alpine pastures, is aged for 1-10 years, becoming much darker and more intensely flavoured.
+Mixed herds are common in The Alps and Bitto can contain up to 10% goat’s milk.

 Gorgonzola Lombardy & Piedmont

-What Our Cooks Say
+What Other Travellers Say

 Read More